sky-map-team/stardroid/designdocs/datageneration.md

    * App storage format should be compact (not everyone has lots of storage)
    * Allows for a 'standard' build process instead of the monstrosity we have now.
 It's OK to have a separate processing stage to create the datafiles that need to ship with the app, but it shouldn't depend on the app itself as it does now.

+TBD - currently there's a bit of a confused mess between "astronomical sources" - ie the actual objects themselves and UI elements like line and point sources.
+This also needs work.

+## What needs to go in the data model?

+In the following P0 gives functional parity (note we might actually currently have more in the app but not used them.)

+### Fixed, point like objects such as stars
+Note that some future version could also show the stars from different locations (e.g. from Alpha Centuri) or different times (one millions years hence).
+Steady on though.

+#### P0 (parity)
+    * Ra
+    * Dec
+    * Apparent Magnitude
+    * Scientific name
+    * Common name
+    * Layer name (or some other means to group them)

+#### P1
+    * Color
+    * Representative image
+    * Link to wikipedia?

+#### P2
+    * Absolute magnitude
+    * Constellation it belongs to
+    * Distance
+    * Informational snippet (scraped from wikipedia if T&C allow)
+    * Other informational data - see the [wikipedia side bar](https://en.wikipedia.org/wiki/Polaris)
+    * What about variable stars?

+### Fixed, extended objects such as Nebulae and galaxies
+Currently these are modelled as points.

+#### P0 (parity)
+    * Ra
+    * Dec
+    * Apparent Magnitude
+    * Scientific name
+    * Common name

+#### P1
+    * Type (e.g. galaxy, globular cluster)
+    * Map image with some bounds (ra, dec for the corners? or just a size?)
+    * Representative image (for info page)
+    * Link to wikipedia?

+#### P2
+    * Absolute magnitude
+    * Constellation it belongs to
+    * Distance
+    * Informational snippet (scraped from wikipedia if T&C allow)
+    * Other informational data - see the [wikipedia side bar](https://en.wikipedia.org/wiki/Andromeda_Galaxy)

+#### Larger extended objects
+Images that could cover more of the sky such as constellation drawings, hubble imagery or infrared surveys.

+    * As above, but probably more important to have precise image bounds and maybe some info on how to transform.

+### Fixed, occasionally visible point like objects: meteor radiants
+Always in the same place, but not always relevant.

+    * Mostly as for stars, but with a visibility constraint.
+Perhaps simple like a time bound.

+### Fixed, line-based features: constellation lines, boundaries, right ascension/declination grids, Ecliptic

+Some things, like the grids and Ecliptic might be best just calculated as they are now.

+#### P0 (parity)
+    * Scientific name
+    * Common name
+    * Name location (Ra, dec)
+    * Search location
+    * Sequence of polylines: Color, [ra, dec] segments

+### User-specific line-based features: zenith, nadir, horizon, "real horizon" (generated from location)

+Currently calculated.

+#### P0 (parity)
+     * Name
+     * Name location
+     * Sequence of polylines: Color, [lat, long] segments

+#### P1
+     * Search location

+### Other User-specific features: daylight shading, cloud coverage, adjustments for light pollution.

+TBD

+### Time-dependent sun-orbiting objects: sun (special case!), planets, comets
+Mostly don't move that quickly.

+#### P0 (Parity)

+    * Scientific name
+    * Common name
+    * Map Image and map scaling (different from actual scaling)
+    * Distance from Earth (or some way to calculate depth order)
+    * Update frequency
+        * Used in early days to avoid frequent recalculation - probably not a problem on modern devices.
+    * Orbital elements

+#### P1

+    * Object metadata, as for stars
+    * Constants to calculate apparent magnitude from phase angle (not used currently as we just show the image).
+    * A scaling factor so we can show the map images correctly sized.

+### Time-dependent earth-orbiting objects: Moon, ISS, Easter eggs like Santa, StarOfB
+Can move quickly (ISS).
+User's location on Earth can matter a little (Moon) or be crucial (ISS).

+#### P0 (Parity)

+    * Scientific name
+    * Common name
+    * Image sequence (moon phases)
+    * Geocentric orbital elements

+#### P1

+    * Object metadata, as for stars

 ## Ideas
 ### Localization